influxdata/telegraf/plugins/processors/regex/README.md

     ## Matches of the pattern will be replaced with this string.
 Use ${1}
     ## notation to use the text of the first submatch.
     replacement = "${1}"
-    ## If the new field name is already present, you can either
+    ## If the new field name already exists, you can either "overwrite" the
+    ## existing one with the value of the renamed field OR you can "keep"
-    ## "overwrite" or "keep" the existing field.
+    ## both the existing and source field.
     # result_key = "keep"

   # Rename metric tags